-The inspector examined a sample of staff files and found that they met the requirements of the Regulations.
+The inspector examined a sample of staff files at a recent inspection in another centre run by the same provider and found that they met the requirements of the Regulations.
 The inspector reviewed the staff rosters and spoke to residents concerning staffing and found that staffing arrangements were based on the needs of the residents and were sufficient to support and enable residents in their daily routines.
 The roster was flexible and changes were made on an ongoing basis in order to facilitate the varying schedules of all the residents.
-The inspector heard one resident asking the team leader if he could organise for a particular staff member to be on duty on a given day as he wanted to make specific plans for that day.

 Records were maintained of staff training.
-These records showed that in addition to mandatory training staff members attended a range of other training in areas such as behaviours that challenge, first aid and medication management.
+These records showed that in addition to mandatory training staff members attended a range of other training in areas such as behaviours that challenge, occupational first aid and epilepsy care.
 Certificates of attendance were in the staff files and a training matrix was maintained.
 A large number of eLearning programmes had been developed to ensure that all staff had access to ongoing training.
-Staff spoken with confirmed that there was a range of training available to them.
-Records were maintained of staff training.
 Staff members told the inspector that the person in charge was very supportive of any relevant training which they wished to pursue.

 Monthly supervision meetings were carried out with each staff member to monitor performance and identify any additional training needs.
+In addition, yearly appraisals were carried out.